 I finished with Varathane’s “Dark Walnut” (one of my favs) and two coats of Minwax “Clear Satin” Polycrylic.

 I decided to add a little decoration to the drawer knobs I had by wrapping them with twine.
 I placed a bead of hot glue at the bottom of the knob, wrapped the twine around 4 times, and glued into place at the top.

 To finish things up, add hooks to the back for hanging and then find a good spot to display your hats!

-Let me know if you have any questions!
-It would be great to hear from you 🙂
+Let me know if you have any questions and I’ll get back to you as soon as possible!